FNNDSC/fnndsc/js/chrisStoreAPI/README.md

   });

-// retrieve a paginated list of plugins given search params and call a callback function on every page of the plugin list searchParams = { type: 'fs' };
+// fetch a paginated list of plugins given search params and call a callback function on every page of the plugin list searchParams = { type: 'fs' };
 resp = client.getPlugins(searchParams, onePageFsPluginList => {